 These are thick lumps beneath the surface of the skin, which are formed by the buildup of secretions deep within hair follicles.

 Acne occurs when the hair follicles become plugged with oil and dead skin cells.
 Each follicle is connected to sebaceous glands.
 These glands secrete an oily substance known as sebum to lubricate your hair and skin.
 Sebum normally travels up along the hair shafts and then out through the opening of the hair follicle onto the surface of your skin.
 When your body produces an excess amount of sebum and dead skin cells, the two can accumulate in the hair follicle and solidify as a soft plug.

 It’s not known what causes the increased production of sebum that leads to acne.
-But a number of factors including hormones, bacteria, certain medications, heredity and stress may play a role.
+But a number of factors including hormones, bacteria, certain medications, heredity, and stress may play a role.

-Contrary to what some people think, foods have little affect.
+Contrary to what some people think, foods have little effect.
 Neither chocolate nor greasy foods like french fries are likely to cause or aggravate this skin condition.
 Acne also isn’t caused by dirt.
-In fact, scrubbing the skin too hard or cleansing with harsh soaps or chemicals can cause irritation, which may make it worse.
+In fact, scrubbing the skin too hard or cleansing it with harsh soaps or chemicals can cause irritation, which may make it worse.